Mike-Neto/img_diff/README.md

 Rust based Command line tool to diff images in 2 structurally similar folders and output diff images.

-Comparison is done using [the SSIM algorithm](https://ece.uwaterloo.ca/~z70wang/research/ssim/) at multiple weighed resolutions and relies on the [dssim](https://crates.io/crates/dssim) crate for the comparisons.
+Comparison is done using [the SSIM algorithm](https://ece.uwaterloo.ca/~z70wang/research/ssim/) at multiple weighed resolutions and relies on the [dssim](https://crates.io/crates/dssim) crate for the comparisons of png images.

+BMP files are compared using a by pixel sample algorithm and the output is the MOD of the diffrence between each of the pixel components (rgb)

-The value returned is 1/SSIM-1, where 0 means identical image, and >0 (unbounded) is amount of difference.
+The value returned is 1/SSIM-1, where 0 means identical image, and >0 (unbounded) is amount of difference for PNG.

+The value returned for bmp images 0 if images are equal and a positive number that scales with the amout of diffrences.

 ## Future Features

-* Support multiple format's of images (jpg, bmp).
+* Support multiple format's of images (JPEG, TIFF).
 * Allow for a threshold to output diff file.
+* Provide a single unit of diffrence.

 ## Usage